rodrigo-bravo/api-backend/README.md

 # Back-end API development
 A backend model to provide a REST API that the front-end can access using HTTP network calls, in order to access the database.
-Development features middleware to handle the routing of requests to the right functions (and endpoints) and JSON Web Tokens within cookies to authenticate users for API access.
+Development features middleware functions to handle the routing of requests to the right functions (and endpoints) and JSON Web Tokens within cookies to authenticate users for API access.
 Done with **Javascript**,  **MongoDB**, **Express**, and **Node.js**.

 - CRUD operations
 - Search Files